Hugo Herrera Tobón

 Hugo Herrera Tobón was born in Bogotá (CO), but transferred to Madrid (ES) in 2000, and lived for extended periods in New York (US), Ulaan Bataar (MN), Malabo (GQ), Athens (GR) and Lisbon (PT), where he worked for the London-based agency IPS as an interviewer for government officials and top executives producing global country-branding socioeconomic reports for EU and US magazines including Fortune, Forbes and Newsweek.
 He then relocated to Amsterdam (NL) to pursue studies at the Rietveld Academie in 2008, and assisted graphic designer Annelys de Vet and industrial designer Vincent de Rijk.

-Further, he designed and co-curated «PAND7090 – mobile gallery & pop-up performance» where boundaries between art and music, audience and stage are explored, in collaboration with 7090’s sound artists and music performers (touring in NL, South Africa & the UK, 2014-15).
-He has also been working closely with visual artists Milena Bonilla and Luisa Ungar in the production of artworks for exhibitions in Paris, the US, Amsterdam and Rotterdam.
+He has also been working closely with visual artists Milena Bonilla and Luisa Ungar in the production of artworks for exhibitions in Paris, the US, Amsterdam, Rotterdam and Bogotá.

-In collaboration with de Vet, Hugo Herrera Tobón is also executive producer and curator of Subjective Atlas Editions, a rhizomatic publishing initiative that develops bottom-up engaged mapping publications.
+In collaboration with Annelys de Vet, Hugo Herrera Tobón is also editor and curator at Subjective Editions, a rhizomatic publishing initiative that develops bottom-up engaged mapping publications.
 These volumes are mapping a country, region, geo-political entity or concern in a personal way and by the inhabitants themselves.
-For more information on this project please visit subjectiveatlas.info
+For more information on this project please visit subjectiveeditions.org